ABOUT Tim Mehigan

 DAAD (USA) Project Grant, Conference on Ethics and Hermeneutics at Washington D.C.
 2018

-ARC Discovery Grant, Project Leader: “Saving the Appearances: The Problem of Vision in the European Enlightenment” 2003–5
+ARC Discovery Project (large grant), Chief Investigator and Lead CI: “Saving the Appearances: The Problem of Vision in the European Enlightenment” 2003–5

 DAAD Research Fellowship, University of Munich 2000